cu-biz/cbs-events/src/site/speakers/andrea-prat.md

 ---
-name: Geoff Heal
+name: Andrea Prat
-sortName: Heal Geoff
+sortName: Prat Andrea
-affiliations: Donald C. Waite III Professor of Social Enterprise, Economics Division; Bernstein Faculty Leader.
-Sanford C. Bernstein & Co.
-Center for Leadership and Ethics
+affiliations: Richard Paul Richman Professor of Business, Economics Division
-img: heal.jpg
+img: prat.jpg
-imgAlt: Geoff Heal
+imgAlt: Andrea Prat
-sessions: Investments in the Renewable Energy Transition
+sessions: The 21st Century Energy Transition
 ---

 Bruce Usher is a Professor of Professional Practice and the Elizabeth B. Strickler '86 and Mark T. Gallogly '86 Faculty Director of the Tamer Center for Social Enterprise at Columbia Business School.